SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Main_Release_10.4/Web_apps_Main_Release_10.4.0_changes.md

 When you removed a query that was used by a component on the page you were viewing, the *UpdateDashboard* call and all subsequent calls would fail.

-#### Dashboards app & Low-Code Apps: Problem when adding or configuring a node edge graph component [ID_37039]
+#### Dashboards app: Problem when adding or configuring a node edge graph component [ID_37039]

 <!-- MR 10.4.0 - FR 10.3.9 -->

-In some cases, it would not be possible to add a node edge graph component to a dashboard or a low-code app.
-Also, an error could occur when trying to configure a node edge graph.
+In some cases, it would no longer be possible to add a new node edge graph component to a dashboard.
+Also, an error could occur when trying to configure a node edge graph that had already been added.